Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 4. Rats

-Rats tend to make holes near tree snags, big roots, or fences, There will usually be signs of gnawing, and soil that was thrown out of the holes by the pests will be just outside.
+Rats tend to make holes near tree snags, big roots, or fences, There will usually be signs of gnawing, and soil that was thrown out of the holes by the pests will be left outside.
 Holes made by rats are usually about 3 inches wide and will show activity near the opening.

 A lot of rat holes could be an early sign of a rat infestation.
 To get rid of them, clear the bushes, mow any overgrown grass, and remove any open food sources.
 You can also apply a natural rat repellent.